evert/evert.github.com/_posts/2016/2016-04-28-writing-sql-for-postgres-mysql-sqlite.md

 ?>
 ```

-With PostgreSQL `$id` will actually have the type `INT`.
-In MySQL and SQlite
+With PostgreSQL `$id` will actually have the type php type `integer`.
+If you
-everything is a string though, which is unfortunate.
+use MySQL or SQlite, everything gets cast to a php `string`, which is
+unfortunate.

 The sane thing to do is to cast everything to int after the fact, so you can
 correctly do PHP 7 strict typing with these in the future.